rsundar/sample-app/README.md

 ### Deployment

-- Deploy on heroku with the ruby pack,
+- Deploy on heroku with the ruby pack.
+Run `$ heroku buildpacks:add heroku/ruby`,
-- Add a postgresql pack to your heroku deployment, (hooby dev to just test the app on heroku).
+- Add a postgresql pack to your heroku deployment, (hooby dev to just test the app on heroku),
 - Run `$ heroku run rails db:migrate`.

 ## Authors